baptisteruiz/SPARTA/README.md

 It will be used to link taxon name to feature of importance in the results.

+#### `sparta classification` options

+The following arguments can be used with `sparta classification`:

+- `runs` (with the `-r` parameter) : Amount of pipeline runs (default: 10 runs)

+- `iterations` (with the `-i` parameter) : Number of iterations of the method (default: 5 iterations)

+- `classifiers` (with the `-c` parameter) : Amount of trained classifiers per iteration of the command (default: 20)

+- `method` (with the `-m` parameter) : Classifying method to be run (default: Random Forest (rf).
+Can be: svm).

+- `variable_ranking` (with the `-v` parameter) : Method for Random Forest variable importance ranking (default: gini.
+Can be: shap).

+- `reference_test_sets` : Path to reference test sets (csv file) allowing the user to give their own test sets to be used during classification.

+- `preselected-organisms` : if a taxonomic profile was given, the user can use this argument to specify a path to a csv file indicating for each run preselected organisms.

+- `preselected-annotations` : if a functional profile was given, the user can use this argument to specify a path to a csv file indicating for each run preselected annotations.

+- `seed` : Master seed that will define the randomness of the training/validation/test sets (used for reproducibility).

 ### `sparta esmecata`

 Use [esmecata](https://github.com/AuReMe/esmecata/tree/main) to predict functions from taxonomic affiliations.